 (c) Staffing and capital funds needed to accomplish the goals and implement the strategies.

 (2) Resource allocation.
-In fulfilling the objectives of this chapter, Ecology will allocate staffing and capital funds based on the following factors:
+In fulfilling the objectives of this chapter, ecology will allocate staffing and capital funds based on the following factors:

 (a) The threats posed by a contaminated site to human health and the environment;

-(b) Whether the population threatened by a contaminated site is a vulnerable population or an overburdened community;
+(b) Whether the population threatened by a contaminated site may include a vulnerable population or an overburdened community;

 (c) The land reuse potential and planning for a contaminated site; and

-(d) Other factors specified by the legislature or Ecology.
+(d) Other factors specified by the legislature or ecology.

 (3) Performance assessment.
-Ecology will periodically assess its progress in accomplishing its goals and implementing its strategies for cleaning up contaminated sites, including its progress in cleaning up sites impacting vulnerable populations and overburdened communities, using the metrics established under subsection (1)(b) of this section.
+Ecology will periodically assess its progress in accomplishing its goals and implementing its strategies for cleaning up contaminated sites, including its progress in cleaning up sites that may impact vulnerable populations and overburdened communities, using the metrics established under subsection (1)(b) of this section.

 (4) Notification.

-(a) Ecology will make the strategic plans and performance assessments required under subsections (1) and (3) publicly available on Ecology’s website.
+(a) Ecology will make the strategic plans and performance assessments required under subsections (1) and (3) of this section publicly available on ecology’s website.

 (b) Ecology will provide notice in the Contaminated Site Register of the following: